 Parking, Transportation and Environmental Impact Analysis:

 Residential Units: ~2,050

 East New York is a neighborhood of Brooklyn undergoing a vast amount of change.
 With high numbers of new construction permits being granted regularly, opportunity abounds as does worry over gentrification, displacement, and transit access.
 For longtime residents of the area, the Christian Cultural Center, a pillar of worship, learning, and social service, has provided a sense of stability as their neighborhood transforms around them.
 For the CCC’s leader, Reverend A. R. Bernard, it is important not only to give back to the neighborhood, but to make sure that any new growth is sustainable and beneficial to current residents.

 The Gotham Organization and PAU are working with Reverend Bernard to create an equitable community and cultural hub for this rapidly changing part of Brooklyn.
-The 11-acre site, currently occupied by the church and a surface parking lot, will be reconceived with a performing arts center, school, and social services joining the existing Christian Cultural Center to form the cultural heart of the campus.
+The 11-acre site, currently occupied by the church and a surface parking lot, will be reconceived with a performing arts center, day care facility, and trade school joining the existing Christian Cultural Center to form the cultural heart of the campus.
 A new interior street lined with quality income-based housing for the local community will connect to extensions of the surrounding street grid to tie the development to its context.
 This holistic program outlines a new model neighborhood that balances density through a range of building typologies and heights with a pedestrian, communal scale of living.